saket404/saket404/_posts/2020-07-20-ssh-using-vscode.md

 ![connect](/assets/images/posts/ssh/3.png)

 #### Step 3: Connect to host
 The remote server (host) should be added to the list.
-In order to connect you an right-click and choose from the options based on you preference.
+In order to connect you can right-click and choose from the options based on you preference.

 ![choose](/assets/images/posts/ssh/6.png)